IBM/prompt-declaration-language/docsource/tutorial.md

 ##  Calling code

 The following script shows how to execute python code ([file](../examples/tutorial/calling_code.yaml)).
 Currently, the python code is executed locally.
 In the future, we plan to use a serverless cloud engine to execute snippets of code.
 So in principle, PDL is agnostic of any specific programming language.
+Variables defined in PDL are copied into the global scope of the Python code, as such, mutating variables in Python has no effect on the variables in the document.
 The result of the code must be assigned to the variable `result` internally to be propagated to the result of the block.

 ```yaml
 description: Hello world showing call to python code